adamwwilkinson/Obsidian-Vault/Indonesian/Ronda.md

 memaksa - to force
 menyiksa - torturing
-melasanakan -
+melaksanakan - carry out
 diacu - to be referenced
-menyediakan -
+menyediakan - to provide
 kenyataan - the reality
-anggapan-anggapan itu - what they consider berpegarauh - pergaulan - serta -
+anggapan-anggapan itu - what they consider berpengaruh - influential pergaulan - association serta - and segala - all menjalankan - to run
-segala -
-menjalankan -

 #status/todo //add anki
 // write 400 word letter to a friend about studying at uwa week 11 pg 111 reader